BrindleDigital/rentfetch/readme.txt

 = 0.28.1 =

-* Fixing a bug related to the properties search and not finding every unit (resulting in properties not showing in the main search)
+* Fixing a bug related to the properties sea1rch and not finding every unit (resulting in properties not showing in the main search)

 = 0.28 =